thekevinkun/mahakam-gate-residence/README.md

 A modern UI/UX landing page, featuring a fully responsive design, SEO optimization, and an **integrated Mortgage Calculator (Kalkulator KPR Indonesia)** to help potential buyers estimate payments in real time.

+---

+## ❗ Disclaimer

+All property images displayed in this project are **AI-generated** and used **only for demonstration and training purposes**.
+They do not represent real properties or actual listings.

 This project demonstrates how a **real estate website** can be built with interactive features, clean design, and real-world housing tools — bridging both **web development skills** and **real-estate presentation needs**.

 ---